Joan Schulze: Early years

-Schulze relocated to California from Texas in 1966, a move that brought Schulze's artistic passions into focus and informally marked her transition from schoolteacher to professional artist.
-Her new environment nourished her artistic inclinations: she was inspired by the rich and picturesque terrain that California offered, sceneries that contrasted greatly with Chicago's cityscapes.
-Additionally, Schulze was stimulated by the significant number of artists in her community, motivating her to follow in their footsteps.
+Schulze relocated to California from Texas in 1966 and was inspired by the picturesque terrain that California offered.
+Schulze received no formal training and little art instruction.
 She began honing her sewing and embroidery skills through workshops in the Peninsula Stitchery Guild, as well as the Bay Area Arts and Crafts Guild, of which she became president in the mid-1970's.
-After realizing it would not be sustainable to return to her career as an elementary school teacher, Schulze made the decision to officially pursue art full-time in 1970.
-This commitment would include showing her work in exhibitions & galleries, selling work, and teaching.